Although not used in earliest Buddhism, the Buddha image has become one of the most popular Mahayana Buddhist ritual objects.

 The first centuries of Buddhism saw very few visual representations of the Buddha, with Buddhist art consisting mainly of symbols.
-But beginning the 1st century AD, the Buddha image emerged and went on to become one of the most important ritual items in Buddhism.
+But beginning in the 1st century CE, the Buddha image emerged and went on to become one of the most important ritual items in Buddhism.
 Images of the Buddha can now be found on altars, in temples, and just about anywhere else around the world.

 For the first 600 or so years after his death, the Buddha and his teachings were represented in art by symbols such as the wheel, footprints, or empty thrones.

-Human representations of the Buddha started to emerge from the 1st century AD in northern India.
+Human representations of the Buddha started to emerge from the 1st century in northern India.
 These depict the Buddha wearing monk's robes and a serene facial expression.
 He is shown standing or seated in a lotus position, and he often cradles a begging bowl or makes the gesture of fearlessness.

 The two main centers of creation have been identified as Gandhara in today’s Punjab, in Pakistan, and the region of Mathura, in central northern India.
-One Buddhist statue from Mathura has been dated to 81 AD.
-In addition, some of the gold and copper coins of Kanishka, who ruled from 78 AD, have Buddha images on their reverse (the obverse side has figures of Kanishka himself).
+One Buddhist statue from Mathura has been dated to 81 CE.
+In addition, some of the gold and copper coins of Kanishka, who ruled from 78 CE, have Buddha images on their reverse (the obverse side has figures of Kanishka himself).
 A sculptured head of a Buddha from Afghanistan (left) has been dated to the 1st or 2nd century.

 Gandharan Buddhist sculpture displays Greek artistic influence, and it has been suggested that the concept of the “man-god” was essentially inspired by Greek mythological culture.
 Artistically, the Gandharan school of sculpture is said to have contributed wavy hair, drapery covering both shoulders, shoes and sandals, acanthus leaf decorations, etc.